DNA Sequencing Services

 All of our reads typically read out to over 1000 bases; however, we usually get approximately 800 high-quality bases per reaction.
 The read length will vary depending on sample quality and type.

 What volume of primer should I send?

-If you are submitting a primer plate, include at least 10µl of primer at 10µM per well of the primer plate.
+- For primer plates, provide at least 6ul of primer per well of the plate.

 Can I premix the sample and primer?

 Yes.
 Be sure you have a total of 20 picomoles of primer per 15µl of premix.
 We recommend using the following formula to create pre-mix samples:

 DNA: N=0.1 x (vector size in base pairs + insert size in base pairs)